Akash1684/File_Encryptor/README.md

 File_Encryptor
 ===
-A basic implementation of file encryption using CIPHER class in JAVA.
+A basic implementation of file encryption using CIPHER class in JAVA. *AES algorithm* is used to encrypt the data of the file.

 Working:
 ---